cmss13-devs/web/rules.md

 - Mutinies must have 5 members minimum.
     - Roles bound to follow Marine Law through Mandatory Obedience are unable to mutiny.
         - The USCM Synthetic is not required to aid Command in a Mutiny situation if this would put themselves at high risk, however their choice to help or not is binding, and they are unable to change their mind afterwards.

-## Battlefield Executions

-- Whitelisted Commanding Officers are allowed to instantly kill any player at any time if the player fulfills the conditions found in Marine Law.
-Excessive or poorly-reasoned battlefield executions (such as BEing MPs over a valid arrest) may end with the Commanding Officers being removed from the whitelist.

 ### Valid Roleplay Reasons